nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.7.6 Remove an anime from the current watchlist
-Remove an anime from the currently selected watchlist
+Remove an anime from the currently selected watchlist.

 Format: `remove <ANIME_ID_IN_WATCHLIST>`
-> :bulb: The index used has to be the anime ID in the watchlist, and not the general anime ID
+> :bulb: The index used has to be the anime ID in the watchlist, and not the general anime ID.

 <br/>